CristhianMotoche/cristhianmotoche.github.io/posts/2017-01-02-Productivity-tips.md

 you might get a memo, well I think so.
 You could try it, though.
 Some experts says that it is the optimal time to be really productive.

+- **Pomodoro**.
+Pomodoro is a method really similar to **52/17**.
+However, the time is different: 25 minutes to work and 5 min to rest.
+I've used this one, and I think is really good.
+However, the only problem that I have with this method is that sometimes I forgot to reload a sesion.
+That is terrible, because I end up doing resting more than 5 minutes.
+I'd say that this is great technique, but you need to be really self-disciplined.

 ## Tools:
 - **52/17**.
 You can use any timer.
 For example: [egg timer](http://e.ggtimer.com/).
+- **Pomodoro**.
+You can use any timer.
+For example: [egg timer](http://e.ggtimer.com/) or Goodtime for your phone.